one-d-wide/yggdrasil-jumper/README.md

   "tcp://localhost:9001",
 ]
 ...
-# List of yggdras listen addresses
+# List of yggdrasil listen addresses
 # Connect to one, instead of using `add/removepeer` commands
 # Noteworthy, this is the only way to use routers prior to v0.4.5 (Oct 2022)
 yggdrasil_listen = [ ]